Dimensional Rift

 Creatures

-Creatures are the most brittle of cards as they can be easily targeted by your opponent, and can also be attacked and destroyed by damage.
-However, they are the most useful cards for dealing damage to your opponent, and a core component of any deck.
+Creatures are the most brittle card type as they can be easily targeted by the opponent, and can also be attacked and destroyed by accruing damage.
+However, they are the most useful cards as the only ones that can Strike and reduce the opponent's HP, and thus a core component of any deck.

-Creature cards played faced down cannot be flipped directly.
-They are automatically flipped at any point if they are targeted (by an attack or effect; by you or your opponent).
+Unlike Artifacts, Creature cards played faced-down cannot be flipped directly (unless they have Ambush).
+As with any cards, they are automatically flipped at any point if they are targeted (be it by an attack or effect; be by you or your opponent).

 Artifacts

-Artifacts are a bit more protected than creatures because they cannot suffer damage and are a bit harder to target, but still can be destroyed by your opponents effects.
+Artifacts are a bit more protected than creatures because they cannot suffer damage and can be harder to target (but can still be destroyed by your opponents effects or sacrificed by you).

-Unlike Spell cards or Instants on other games, and very much like any other card in this game, unless otherwise stated (and except for Traps), Artifacts remain on the field until they are destroyed by some effect; while some artifacts have continuous effects, activation effects or triggers that can happen many times, others have one-of effects and essentially lock your zones, but can be definitely used for sacrifice fodder.
+Unlike Spell cards or Instants on other games, and very much like any other card in this game, unless otherwise stated, Artifacts remain on the field until they are destroyed by some effect; while some artifacts have continuous effects, activation effects, or triggers that can happen many times, others have one-of effects and essentially lock your zones (such as Scrolls), but can still used for sacrifice fodder.

 There are a few sub-types of Artifacts with special rules: